Our global volunteer network consists of hundreds of thousands of individuals and the handling of money has significant potential to cause problems.

 We would like to generate funds for our parkrun event through things like cake sales or raffles.

 parkrun volunteers are not permitted to generate funds for their event in this way.
 Whilst we understand that something like a cake sale may seem relatively low risk, some of our events would be capable of generating significant income and as such could easily put themselves and the funds at risk.
-In countries where parkrun events have individual donations pots, it is acceptable for parkrun teams to carry out fundraising initiatives, but all donations received must go directly through the dedicated donation platform, from the donors themselves.
+In countries where parkrun events have individual donation pots, it is acceptable for parkrun teams to carry out fundraising initiatives, but all donations received must go directly through the dedicated donation platform, from the donors themselves.

 There is no accessible post-event cafe or other social venues at our event, can we provide refreshments and charge the participants.